Skip to content

 • To ensure the chimneys are swept.
 If the lease falls under MRG regulations, the costs of such maintenance are covered by the tenant.

-• To not disturb the tenant and ask for permission beforehand if the landlord has to enter the flat.
+• Do not disturb the tenant and give advance notice by telephone or email if the landlord wishes to enter the flat.
+The notification obligation does not apply in emergencies.

 © digitalwerk